By Amy Gorin, MS, RDN

 You've probably heard about the

 potential health benefits of red wine and its possible link with fewer heart attacks.
-But even if having a glass of vino could help your heart, not all aspects of this fruity alcoholic
+But even if having a glass of vino–looking at you, pinot noir!–could help your heart, not all aspects of

-beverage are extremely good for you.
-One example: its sugar (and by default, calorie content).
+this fruity alcoholic beverage are extremely good for you.
+One example: its sugar content–and by default, calorie content.

 Yup, I'm talking about the ingredient that makes wine so easy to wash down.
 But you don't have to tip the blood sugar table with every glass you sip on.
-What wine has the least sugar?
-This week, I'm guiding you through the world of wine, showing you which ingredients and keywords indicate a lower-sugar (and often lower-calorie) wine.
-And if you're on a booze-free kick, I've got you covered, too, with a tasty mocktail recipe that's so close to the real deal.
+So what wine has the least sugar?